 - Ultrasound of the bladder and kidneys to check for stones and obstruction

 - Uroflow test to assess the urinary flow rate

 Patients with mild symptoms of BPH are initially treated with medication.
 There are two main types of medication, one that relaxes the prostate and gives quick relief of symptoms, the other to shrink the prostate and prevent further worsening of the condition.

 Patients with severe symptoms of BPH may require surgery.
 Nowadays, the surgery is minimally invasive and no incision is needed.

 TURP is the most established minimally invasive treatment for BPH.
 The prostate gland is cut from within by a special cystoscope with a loop attachment.
 A urinary catheter is inserted afterwards to allow recovery and is removed after one or two days.
 As it is minimally invasive, there is minimal pain and the recovery is quick.

 Greenlight laser prostatectomy

 Greenlight laser prostatectomy is a newer surgical procedure for BPH.
 The prostate gland is vaporised from within using laser.
-It is also a minmally invasive procedure.

 What is the difference between TURP and Greenlight laser?